 Why: With its smart terrace overlooking Covent Garden piazza, a dapper bar and populist all-day menu, this offshoot of The Ivy has oodles of all-round appeal for breakfast as well as brunch.
 Ivy signature dishes such as shepherd’s pie add to the allure.
 Other sound choices range from chicken Milanese topped with fried egg to a comforting dessert of apple tarte fine.
 Full English breakfasts, cream teas for tourists, and quick-fix theatre menus complete the happy picture.

 Where: 1 Henrietta Street, WC2E 8PS

-Why we like it: The unofficial canteen of the West End theatre industry, Joe Allen provides American comfort food to anyone in need of an early-morning pick-up.
-The breakfast offering ranges from a full English, baked goods and egg dishes to grilled steak with hash browns and eggs.
+Why: The unofficial canteen of the West End theatre industry, Joe Allen provides American comfort food to anyone in need of an early-morning pick-up.
+The brunch offering ranges from a full English, baked goods and egg dishes to grilled steak with hash browns and eggs.
 Those who aren’t averse to a drink first thing may wish to try the Prosecco and gin Reviver cocktail, served from 10am.

 Where: 2 Burleigh Street, WC2E 7PX

-Why we like it: For a glamorous breakfast in a restaurant full of history, look no further than the Savoy.
-Kaspar’s is well known for its seafood specialities so breakfast-goers should not miss favourites such as crab benedict, salmon royale and grilled kippers.
-And this being a world-famous hotel, international options include dim sum and green tea, and teriyaki salmon and miso soup.
+Why: For a glamorous breakfast in a restaurant full of history, look no further than The Savoy.
+Kaspar’s is well known for its seafood specialities so brunch-goers should not miss favourites such as crab benedict, salmon royale and grilled kippers.
+This being a world-famous hotel, international options include dim sum and green tea, and teriyaki salmon and miso soup.